 Gifts of Securities

-Gifts of appreciated securities can be very attractive to donors.
-When you transfer ownership of appreciated securities to the Community Foundation, your gift qualifies for a tax deduction based on full market value, and you avoid the capital gains tax that would otherwise occur.
-We are ready to accept your gift of publicly-traded stock at any time.
-If you are interested in donating closely-held stock, please contact us to discuss your options.
+When you make a gift of appreciated securities to the Community Foundation, your donation qualifies for a tax deduction based on full market value, and you may avoid the capital gains tax that would otherwise occur.
+We are ready to accept your gift of publicly-traded stock at any time; please contact us for our broker’s name, broker’s account number, and DTC number, so we can accept the transfer of ownership.
+If you are interested in donating closely-held stock, please contact us to discuss your options; such donations may be subject to our gift acceptance policy (please contact us for a copy).
 (More information: Philanthropic Strategies with Concentrated Portfolios)

-Donors can choose to contribute real estate or tangible property.
+We gratefully accept most gifts of real estate and tangible property, subject to our gift acceptance policy (please contact us for a copy).
 The Community Foundation can handle all aspects of the sale of the property, and the proceeds will be deposited into the fund you specify.
+Such gifts qualify for a tax deduction based on the property’s full market value, and you may avoid the capital gains tax that would otherwise result from the property sale.
 You may also wish to contribute real estate to the Community Foundation while retaining the right to live there during your lifetime.
 If you are interested in donating property, please contact us to discuss your options.

 If you have a fully paid life insurance policy that you no longer need for your family’s protection, you might consider donating it to the Community Foundation.
 Such a gift would qualify as an income tax deduction.
 If the policy is not yet fully paid, you can continue to pay the premium and receive a tax deduction for the amount of the premium.
 You can also purchase a new life insurance policy and name the Community Foundation as the owner, or designate the Community Foundation as a percentage or contingent beneficiary.